adrian-db/NIXTextEncoding/README.md

 ## License

-NIXTextEncoding is available under the MIT license.
+NIXTextEncoding is available under the Version 2.0 Apache License.
 See the LICENSE file for more info.